arithefirst/portfolio-v2/src/content/posts/one-app-4-frameworks.md

 It's very much a mix of different data-fetching methods that I enjoy, and I do like it.
 However, I still prefer Load Functions and Server Components, as they require a bit less boilerplate and are more readable (IMO).
 I would also like to note that I spend a decent amount of time trying to fix a hydration mismatch error, as the [data fetching](https://docs.solidjs.com/solid-start/building-your-application/data-loading) docs for SolidStart neglected to say that I needed to wrap the components using the async data in a `<Suspense>` tag in order to prevent that from happening.

-Solid also has an implementation of server actions that are very similar to NextJS, but much like their data fetching, I think their implementation comes in second place to Next.
+Solid also has an implementation of server actions that are very similar to Next.js, but much like their data fetching, I think their implementation comes in second place to Next.

 WebSockets (or at least Socket.io), much like in Svelte and Next, are not properly supported in SolidStart, and were a large pain to get working, especially considering I couldn't find any docs for a custom server.